 There is another explanation for what happened other than the black-and-white, all-or-nothing frame of pessimistic explanatory style.
 Optimistic explanatory style reframes the reaction by bringing back the rational 21st century brain.
 Something simply didn’t work out.
 A mistake was made, and it’s survivable.
 You’ll do better next time.
 It’s hard, but you can cope.

 Explanatory style isn’t just key to controlling stress.
 Researchers who tracked the health of a group of Harvard students from college through their sixties (Peterson, Seligman, Vaillant) were able to show that a pessimistic explanatory style is a serious risk factor for poor health in midlife and late adulthood.
 The way we interpret why things happen to us can literally make us sick, set off major health conditions, and shorten our lives.

 The reason is that the stress response was only designed to be active for a short period of time, since it does serious damage to our bodies in longer doses.

-It suppresses the immune system, shuts down the digestive and tissue repair systems, and increases the bad cholesterol while decreasing the good kind.
+It suppresses the immune system, shuts down the digestive and tissue repair systems, sends blood pressure skyrocketing, and increases the bad cholesterol while decreasing the good kind.
 All this is intended to harness the body's strength and push blood to the arms and legs to help us fight or run during the brief time we are in harm's way.

 This is why chronic stress that goes on day after day, week after week, sometimes year after year, is a factor in the leading causes of death and why it leads to absenteeism and presenteeism.
 Stress ravages bodies, brains, and productivity.
 It constricts brains to the perceived emergency, so the chief productivity tool, attention, goes missing in rumination.